TryKatChup/Poke-Pi-Dex/README.md

   <img src="https://github.com/TryKatChup/Poke-Pi-Dex/blob/main/gfx/logo.png"/>

   <h1> Poké-Pi-Dex</h1>

+  Our Deep Learning for Computer Vision related project for nostalgic poké weebs (Sistemi Digitali, University of Bologna).<br/>
+The project consists of a real Pokédex, which is capable of recognizing pictures of Pokémon from the first generation.
+It's made on-top of a Raspberry Pi4 with an LCD display, a PiCamera  and some other components attached.
+The case is currently a prototype, made of cardboard.
 </div>

-Our Deep Learning for Computer Vision related project for nostalgic poké weebs (Sistemi Digitali, University of Bologna).

 <details open="closed">
   <summary><h2 style="display: inline-block">Table of Contents</h2></summary>